 Sports betting power rankings

-There are several variables which played out in making these five states the power rankers in the realm of sports betting.
+There are several variables that played out in making these five states the power rankers in the realm of sports betting.
 The state’s revenue streaming from the sports betting industry obviously plays a significant role, while the number of sportsbooks in any given state, along with the locations of those sportsbooks, also contribute to the state’s position on this list.
 State laws are still readily changing and developing in this market, therefore online sports betting, mobile sports betting, and regulatory matters are all taken into serious consideration.

 Now that sports betting fans are focused on the US, these five states are heavily impacting the nation’s sports betting game.

 Nevada has set the pace for emerging markets.
 Having decades of experience in regulating sports betting, the state now has over 100 Sportsbooks.
 After the passing of PASPA, Nevada was given an exception and the state was allowed to partake in single-game sports betting.
 When the act was repealed, other states were given the right to legalize sports betting within state lines, however, the growth in the industry wasn’t expected to have much of an effect on Nevada’s tourism and gambling traffic.
 Certain types of betting such as horse race betting and betting at a racetrack tend to be more sought after in Vegas anyway.
 Part of Vegas’ charm is the overall experience and it will be a while before other states can match what Vegas has to offer.

 There is an array of sports available to bet on in the state of Nevada including:

 - auto racing

 In Nevada, it is legal to wager on college sports.
 In fact, the state does not have many restrictions on betting events.

 The betting types found in Nevada sportsbooks include point spreads, money lines, totals, partial game lines, teasers, parlays, pleasers, round robins, futures, proposition bets, and in-play wagering.